justinmk/vim-sneak/README.md

 ## Known Issues
 * if a new `s` search does not find matches, repeating (with `;` or `\`) in the opposite direction repeats the last successful search
 * cannot repeat an operation that did not find a match
+* 3 chars in a sequence show highlight for all 3, eg 'www'